 Get Regular Professional Dental Care

-You should see your dentist every six months for a careful cleaning and for a thorough dental checkup.
-Furthermore, if you’ve already been diagnosed with periodontal disease, you should have a more thorough cleaning every three months.
+You should see your dentist every 6 months for a careful cleaning and for a thorough dental checkup.
+Furthermore, if you’ve already been diagnosed with periodontal disease, you should have a more thorough cleaning every 3 months.

 is a major risk factor for the development of periodontal disease.
 Talk to your doctor about programs and aids to help you

 can help you fight all forms of infection, including the kind that causes periodontal disease.
 Ask your doctor whether you would benefit from working with a nutritionist.

 Gum (Periodontal) Disease.
 NIH SeniorHealth website.
 Available at: